codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 1. Generate a folder named **PerfectoRunAndroid** (can be named differently) in the root directory of your project.

-2. Moving into PerfectoRun directory and initiate Gradle by executing the following commands in your local terminal:
+2. Moving into **PerfectoRunAndroid** directory and initiate Gradle by executing the following commands in your local terminal:
 ```
 cd PerfectoRun
 gradle init